blockwrkinc/BlockWRKToken/README.md

 (in this case, the application) to pay gas in Ether and then be reimbursed in WRK.

 Note(s) to auditor:
-- All unit tests passing.
-Development completed as of 1539811966.
+- All audit revisions completed as of 1540437453.

-- truffle.js is set for testing with Ganache.

-- Contract constructors may contain test data used during Ropsten deployment, which should be commented out before running tests in Truffle.